OKC Will Rogers International Airport: Other facilities

 The Federal Aviation Administration Mike Monroney Aeronautical Center is located on the west side of the airport.
 The Center headquarter's the Civil Aerospace Medical Institute, FAA Academy and Logistics Center.

-The U.S. Department of Justice has major Justice Prisoner and Alien Transportation System (JPATS) facilities at Will Rogers World Airport.
+The U.S. Department of Justice has major Justice Prisoner Air Transportation System (JPATS) facilities at Will Rogers World Airport.
 The Federal Transfer Center and its principal air hub is built on the west side of the airport grounds, off of Taxiway G.

 The U.S. Customs and Border Protection operate their CBP Air and Marine Operations National Air Training Center facility on airport grounds.
 They operate a hangar on the north side of the airport, adjacent to the JPATS Hangar.

 The Oklahoma City Composite Squadron of Civil Air Patrol meets on Tuesday evenings at 6:30 pm on the grounds of the Oklahoma Air National Guard base on the west side of the field.

 The City of Oklahoma City Department of Airports manages Will Rogers World Airport and the other city-owned airports: Wiley Post Airport and Clarence E. Page Municipal Airport.
 The Airport Trust is led by Director Mark Kranenburg.